City Guide for: Fuerte Amador, Panama

 Taboga Island

-Escape to the "Island of Flowers," Taboga!
-A short ferry ride from Panama City (easily accessible from Fuerte Amador), this island paradise offers a tranquil retreat.
+Escape to the "Island of Flowers," a tranquil retreat just a short ferry ride from Panama City.
 Relax on the sandy beaches, swim in the clear waters, or hike to the island's summit for panoramic views.
-Taboga boasts a rich history, having been a favorite spot for pirates and a strategic location during World War II.
-Enjoy fresh seafood and a laid-back island vibe.
+Enjoy fresh seafood at beachfront restaurants and soak up the laid-back island atmosphere.

 Travel Time